hpi-swa-lab/qinoq/.github/pull_request_template.md

 - [ ] with open interactive, scroll position (and cursor position) may be changed with arrow keys
 - [ ] the number in the menubar is consistent with the cursorposition

-### Interactive

-- [ ] can be opened
-- [ ] is scrollable

-### Interactive and editor

-- [ ] can be loaded in the editor via drag and drop
-- [ ] a new scrollytelling can be created with a button
-- [ ] resizing the interactive resizes the interactive (by a fixed aspect ratio)
-- [ ] after resizing to have a bigger interactive the sun is bigger and still moves to about half of the interactive width
-- [ ] a interactive can be grabbed out of the editor and placed in the world with both the editor and ineractive still working

 ### Sequence View

 - [ ] there are three OverviewLayers (one per Morph in the sky sequence)
 - [ ] they hold four to six keyframes each
 - [ ] right-clicking a keyframe shows a context menu
 	- [ ] right-clicking on the last keyframe of the sun's position animation, an option to select easing is shown
 	- [ ] when clicked, a list of easings appears
 	- [ ] when outBack is selected as the easing, the sun moves a little back at the end of the animation
 - [ ] clicking on the triangle expands those into two new layers with two keyframes each
 - [ ] when expanding both morphs the cursor is still visible over all layers
 - [ ] creating a new keyframe (with the inspector) will update the layers accordingly